knakul853/spoj/README.md

 Do some research

 ******************

-Now your ready to came herer !
+Now your ready to come here !

 ******************